arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_remove_document.md

 document has a different version.
 The response also contain the found document's current revision in the `_rev` attribute.
 Additionally, the attributes `_id` and `_key` are returned.

+@RESTRETURNCODE{503}
+is returned, if the system is temporarily not available.
+This can be a system overload or temporary failure.
+In this case it makes sense to retry the request later.

+In particular, 503 can be returned if the specified write concern for the collection cannot be fulfilled, in this case the error code is 1429.
+This can happen if less than the number of specified replicas for a shard are currently in sync are online.
+For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are offline.

+Note that this return code is configurable, 503 happens, if the configuration option `--cluster.failed-write-concern-error-code` is set to 503 (which is currently not the default for backwards compatibility reasons).
+The other possibility is 403 (see above).

 @EXAMPLES